Netherton syndrome - Hair and Scalp

 - Erythrokeratodermia variabilis

-- Omenn syndrome (severe combined immune deficiency, severe infections, erythroderma, hypereosinophilia, hepatosplenomegaly, lymphadenopathy, protracted diarrhea, hypogammaglobulinemia, and elevated serum IgE)
+- Omenn syndrome (severe combined immune deficiency, recurrent infections, erythroderma, hypereosinophilia, hepatosplenomegaly, lymphadenopathy, protracted diarrhea, hypogammaglobulinemia, and elevated serum IgE)

 - Hyper-IgE syndrome